Monkey

 Word for a furniture removal van: comes from the name of a London furniture warehouse that had previously been used as a bazaar Click to show or hide the answer

-Coined by John Herschel, 1839 – although, unknown to Herschel, the equivalent word (photographie) had been used in French in 1834 by Hercules Florence, a French artist working in Brazil Click to show or hide the answer
+Coined in 1839 by the English polymath John Herschel – although, unknown to Herschel, the equivalent word (photographie) had been used in French in 1834 by Hercules Florence, a French artist working in Brazil Click to show or hide the answer

 Introduced in 1780 by a Dublin theatre manager called Daly, for a bet Click to show or hide the answer